Services

 Participants may receive their personalised home program through our digital platform, if suitable

-Our therapy programs are carefully personalised to reflect each individual’s diagnosis, treatment stage, physical capacity and personal goals.
-By tailoring the type, intensity and progression of exercise, we ensure every participant receives safe, meaningful support that evolves with their changing needs.
+Exercise oncology programs are carefully personalised to reflect each individual’s diagnosis, treatment stage, physical capacity and personal goals.
+By tailoring the type, intensity and progression of exercise, every participant receives safe, meaningful support that evolves with their changing needs.

 Strength Training